Free Bar Plan:

 NOTES: For permanent installation, use 2 x 6 framing studs to allow for easier routing of plumbing and electrical.
 To lower costs or make the bar more portable, use lightweight 2 x 4 framing studs.

 The arm rail uses Chicago Style Arm Rail Molding.
 The most affordable bar rail I’ve found is House of Fara Bar Arm Rail that you can buy at any Home Depot store or order online.
-At about $65 for an 8 foot section it comes out to only $8 per foot.
-Compare that to other arm rail you find online and you will be pleasantly surprised.
-Add an optional foot rest using tubular Brass Rail .
-If you want to get really fancy, you could also add trim, corbels and appliques.
-Watch the video below then read below for the step by step assembly.
+At about $65 for an 8-foot section, it comes out to only $8 per foot.
+Compare that to other arm rails you find online and you will be pleasantly surprised.
+Add an optional footrest using tubular Brass Rail.
+If you want to get really fancy, you could also add trim, corbels, and appliques.
+Watch the video below then read below for the step-by-step assembly.

 Free Home Bar Assembly Video

-If you find this video helpful, please be sure to like and subscribe to our Easy Home Bar Plans Youtude channel and our Easy Home Bar Plans Facebook Page to receive future video updates, member completed project photos and home bar construction news.
+If you find this video helpful, please be sure to like and subscribe to our Easy Home Bar Plans Youtube channel and our Easy Home Bar Plans Facebook Page to receive future video updates, member completed project photos, and home bar construction news.

 Step By Step Home Bar Construction: